crystal-lang/crystal-book/docs/syntax_and_semantics/default_values_named_arguments_splats_tuples_and_overloading.md

 plan begin: Time.now, end: 2.days.from_now
 ```

-The second use case is making a method argument more readable inside a method body:
+The second use case is making a method parameter more readable inside a method body:

 ```crystal
 def increment(value, by)